 Castle Dale - Orangeville is a very small town located in the state of Utah.
 With a population of 2,984 people and just one neighborhood, Castle Dale - Orangeville is the 120th largest community in Utah.

-Because occupations involving physical labor dominate the local economy, Castle Dale - Orangeville is generally considered to be a blue-collar town.
-44.11% of the Castle Dale - Orangeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Castle Dale - Orangeville is a blue-collar town, with 44.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Castle Dale - Orangeville is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Castle Dale - Orangeville who work in office and administrative support (10.65%), teaching (8.41%), and management occupations (7.85%).

-The population of Castle Dale - Orangeville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Castle Dale - Orangeville, 24.28% have at least a bachelor's degree.
+The education level of Castle Dale - Orangeville citizens is a little higher than the average for US cities and towns: 24.28% of adults in Castle Dale - Orangeville have at least a bachelor's degree.

 The per capita income in Castle Dale - Orangeville in 2022 was $29,551, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $118,204 for a family of four.
 However, Castle Dale - Orangeville contains both very wealthy and poor people as well.